EdsonOliveira-EOS/Projetos-Cin/README.md

 - 📫 How to reach me: oliveiraedson.silva2007@hotmail.com | 💭 +55 (81) 9 9376-2931
 - 🌐 Languages i know: Brazilian Portuguese - English
 - 🖋 Currently pursuing a degree in Computer Engineering at UFPE!
+- 🌐 I'm currently a Teaching Assistant for Introduction to Programming at the Center for Informatics (CIn) at UFPE!

 ---